BSc (Hons)., Ph.D., FHEA

 Making safer Thalidomide alternatives:

-We are also interested in identifying thalidomide alternatives that retain the clincial benefits of the drug (successfully used to treat Leprosy and Multiple Myeloma) with lessened or no side-effect (eg: birth defect, peripheral neuropathy).
+We are also interested in identifying thalidomide alternatives that retain the clinical benefits of the drug (successfully used to treat Leprosy and Multiple Myeloma) with lessened or no side-effect (eg: birth defect, peripheral neuropathy).
 To this end we have compared the effects of Thalidomide with its structural analogs, Lenalidomide and Pomalidomide.
-We demonstrated that the minor structural changes in Pomalidomide make this compound more anti-inflammatory (and not teratogenic in chicken and zebrafish embryos) at lower concentrations than Thalidomide and Lenalidomide.
-We have also screened fluorinated thalidomide analogs and demonstrated differences in analog activities.
-These findings validate making structural changes to Thalidomide to try to find safer alternatives - this work is continuing in our lab.
+We demonstrated that the minor structural changes in Pomalidomide make this compound more anti-inflammatory (and not teratogenic in chicken and zebrafish embryos) at lower concentrations than Thalidomide and Lenalidomide (Mahony et al., 2013).
+We have also screened fluorinated thalidomide analogs and demonstrated differences in analog activities (Beedie et al., 2015).
+These findings validate making structural changes to Thalidomide to try to find safer alternatives.

 Beedie SL, Peer CJ, Pisle S, Gardner ER, Mahony C, Barnett S, Ambrozak A, Gütschow M, Chau CH, Vargesson N, Figg WD.
 (2015).
 Anticancer properties of a novel class of tetrafluorinated thalidomide analogues.
 Mol Cancer Ther 14:2228-2237. doi: 10.1158/1535-7163.MCT-15-0320.